Gorgeous Views of Lake and River one of a kind property sitting on the dam

 Special requests are subject to availability at the time of check-in.
 Special requests can't be guaranteed and may incur additional charges.

-This property is managed by a private host, not a professional engaged in trade or business.
 On-site parties or group events are strictly prohibited.
+This property uses a grey water recycling system.
 For guests' safety, the property includes a carbon monoxide detector, a fire extinguisher, a smoke detector, a first aid kit and a deadlock in all accommodation.

 Property is also known as